What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 Limb-Girdle Muscular Dystrophy Type 2E

 What Your Test Results Mean:

-Carriers typically show no symptoms of LGMD2E; however, carriers are at an increased risk of having a child with LGMD2E.
-Risk for the current or future pregnancies is dependent on your partner’s carrier status.
-Carrier testing of your partner is recommended in addition to consultation with a genetic counselor for more detailed risk assessment.
+Carriers are not expected to show symptoms.
+You and your partner would both have to be carriers of LGMD2E for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
+Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.

 Talk to a Genetic Counselor

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results